 Kelly Writers House Fellows Seminar

 Imagine yourself chatting about contemporary poetry with John Ashbery.
 Eating dinner and exchanging anecdotes with David Sedaris.
 Hanging out on the green couch with Jamaica Kincaid.
 Our Writers House Fellows Seminar, led by Kelly Professor and Writers House Faculty Director Al Filreis, makes it possible for Penn students to have sustained and substantive contact with authors of great accomplishment in an informal atmosphere.
 In the Fellows Seminar, students study the work of three visiting Fellows and then participate in intense two-day visits.
-For more detail about the class, check out past syllabi or email Fellows Coordinator Lily Applebaum with your questions.
+For more detail about the class, check out past syllabi or email Fellows Coordinator Sophia DuRose with your questions.

 Visiting Writer Series